-According to statistics, the global market size of the music streaming app was $43.74 billion in 2024 and is expected to increase at a CAGR of 17.3% from 2025 to 2030.
+According to statistics, the global market size for music streaming apps was $43.74 billion in 2024 and is expected to grow at a CAGR of 17.3% from 2025 to 2030.
+Thus, it’s evident that there is a significant business opportunity for startups, artists, and record labels who want to develop music streaming apps.

 However, creating a music streaming app is a multi-step process that demands time and a budget.
+So, let’s discuss whether you should invest in a music streaming app and understand the overall development cost.

 Market Overview of Music Streaming Applications

 Music apps are becoming increasingly popular due to the ease of use and features they provide for users.
+Let’s review some interesting data.

 - Over 2 billion users streamed music on YouTube in 2024.